GodsBoss/planet-gaiardian/README.md

 These are after-Ludum-Dare-cleanup items.

+- Make URLs to Phaser and Lodash configurable.
 - Split game.js into multiple files.
 - JS build process / minification.
 - Fix PNG creation script so it does not show exceptions anymore.